kekekeks/NObservable/README.md

 Add `@using NObservable.Blazor` to `_ViewImports.cshtml`.

-Add `@implements @implements IObserverComponent` at the top of your blazor component
+Add `@implements IObserverComponent` at the top of your blazor component